carboxylman/stackdb/doc/user-guide.md

 target, either by reading its memory, or detecting and analyzing its control flows at key points.

-Each StackDB program is a peer of the base target it attaches to.
+Each Stackdb program is a peer of the base target it attaches to.
 That means, if it is attaching to a VM to debug an OS, it runs in a control VM and attaches to the target VM.
-For instance, if you're using Xen, you'll run your StackDB analysis/debugging program(s) in Domain 0, Xen's privileged control domain, and attach to other Domains.
-If you're running QEMU/KVM domains, your StackDB program(s) will run in the Linux host, and attach to the QEMU process that is running your target VM.
-If you simply want to attach to a Linux userspace process, just like using GDB to debug a normal program, both the StackDB program(s) and the userspace process run in userspace, as peer processes.
-StackDB processes are just debuggers that you attach to the target you want to debug.
+For instance, if you're using Xen, you'll run your Stackdb analysis/debugging program(s) in Domain 0, Xen's privileged control domain, and attach to other Domains.
+If you're running QEMU/KVM domains, your Stackdb program(s) will run in the Linux host, and attach to the QEMU process that is running your target VM.
+If you simply want to attach to a Linux userspace process, just like using GDB to debug a normal program, both the Stackdb program(s) and the userspace process run in userspace, as peer processes.
+Stackdb processes are just debuggers that you attach to the target you want to debug.

-Standard StackDB Program Arguments
+Standard Stackdb Program Arguments
 ----------------------------------

-Programs built with StackDB that use StackDB's argument processing can supply standard, well-known arguments to quickly attach to targets and configure drivers.
-StackDB's library is configured on a per-target basis, and it has no configuration language.
-Either your StackDB programs use StackDB's argument processing and augment it with any options they require; or they can directly configure it each time they open a target by populating StackDB data structures directly.
-We strongly encourage you to use StackDB's argument processing; it will simplify your life!
+Programs built with Stackdb that use Stackdb's argument processing can supply standard, well-known arguments to quickly attach to targets and configure drivers.
+Stackdb's library is configured on a per-target basis, and it has no configuration language.
+Either your Stackdb programs use Stackdb's argument processing and augment it with any options they require; or they can directly configure it each time they open a target by populating Stackdb data structures directly.
+We strongly encourage you to use Stackdb's argument processing; it will simplify your life!

-Here is a summary of the common StackDB program arguments:
+Here is a summary of the common Stackdb program arguments:

     -a, --active-probing=FLAG,FLAG,...
                              A list of active probing flags to enable (disabled